surifirstpin/biplus_documentation/docs/DataRun.md

 ## Local Sorting

-Using Bi+ you can the column in the data section of visualisation.
+Using Bi+ you can sort the column in the data section of visualization it self.

 ## Hidden filter option